Frequently Asked Questions

 Q: How does the Ideas Competition work?

 A: To enter the competition, entrants are asked to briefly describe their ideas, and why it's groundbreaking.
 The idea submissions will be reviewed to select finalists to compete in a national competition.
 Selected finalists will present a five minute pitch in their country.
-In November, during Global Entrepreneur Week, one national winner from each country will compete on the global stage during the Cleantech Open Awards Gala, attended by a live audience of 1,000 clean technology experts, investors, and enthusiasts, and press from around the world.
+In November, during Global Entrepreneur Week, one national winner from each country will compete on the global stage during the Cleantech Open Global Forum, attended by a live audience of 1,000 clean technology experts, investors, and enthusiasts, and press from around the world.

 Q: Who can enter the competition?